z-bitcoinz/BitcoinZ_Blue/README.md

 ### 🍎 macOS Installation Instructions

-**✅ Good News: No more "damaged app" errors!** Thanks to our new ad-hoc code signing, macOS will no longer show the "damaged and can't be opened" error.
-You may still see an "unidentified developer" warning on first launch.
+**Note:** Currently using ad-hoc signing.
+You'll see an "unidentified developer" warning on first launch, but the app is safe to use.
+Simply right-click and select "Open" to bypass this warning.

 #### **Method 1: Right-click to Open (Recommended)**
 1. Download the appropriate ZIP file for your Mac: